getreu/tp-note/docs/source/tpnote--manpage.md

 Tp-Note considers a text file to be a valid note file, if its:

-* file extension is listed in one of the configuration file variables '`filename.extension_*`'; if its
+* file extension is listed in one of the configuration file variable '`filename.extensions`'; if its

 * content has a valid YAML header and